ossdhaval/mysite/source/while-coding/ai/rag-agentic-ai.md

 14. LLM takes the tool response and creates a response for the original prompt and send it back to the agent(via  langchain framework)
 15. Agent sends the response back to the user

+## MCP host

+- creates and manages clients
+- aggregates tools, prompts etc across available clients
+- agents talk to hosts.
+When agent/llm calls a tool, the host will

 ## Notes about authorization for MCP server for jans-config-api